sangowu/contract-rag/results/md/hybrid_e2e/hybrid_error_cases.md

 ### Example 2

-- **query**: Does this agreement include any 'Affiliate License-Licensor' clause?
+- **query**: Does this agreement include any 'No-Solicit Of Customers' clause?
 Answer strictly with 'Yes' or 'No'.
 - **gold_answer**: No
 - **model_answer**: No.
 - **hit@k**: 0.0000, **rr@k**: 0.0000, **recall@k**: 0.0000